Job Opportunities

 The VA announced in September 2008 that it would manage the new benefit itself instead of hiring an outside contractor after protests by veteran’s organizations and the American Federation of Government Employees.
 Veterans Affairs Secretary James B. Peake stated that although it was “unfortunate that we will not have the technical expertise from the private sector,” the VA “can and will deliver the benefits program on time.”[36]

 In December 2010 Congress passed the Post-9/11 Veterans Education Assistance Improvements Act of 2010.
-The new law, often referred to as G.I.
+The law, often referred to as G.I.
 Bill 2.0, expands eligibility for members of the National Guard to include time served on Title 32 or in the full-time Active Guard and Reserve (AGR).
 It does not, however, cover members of the Coast Guard Reserve who have served under Title 14 orders performing duties comparable to those performed by National Guard personnel under Title 32 orders.

 Another change enables active-duty servicemembers and their G.I.
 Bill-eligible spouses to receive the annual $1,000 book stipend (pro-rated for their rate of pursuit), adds several vocational, certification and OJT options, and removes the state-by-state tuition caps for veterans enrolled at publicly funded colleges and universities.